 [Store.
 Push the talk switch and say confirm.
 Otherwise, say go back.] is heard.

-Follow voice guidance instructions, or turn the "AUDIO CONTROL" knob until [Confirm] is displayed and push the knob.
+- Follow voice guidance instructions, or turn the "AUDIO CONTROL" knob until [Confirm] is displayed and push the knob. - Next, input a voice tag.

 - If there is no incoming history. - If the phone book is locked.